lmcrean/odyssey-docs/testing.md

 | Send Message | Signed in | User is able to send a message | Sent a message | User was able to send a message | Pass |
 | Delete Message | Signed in | User is able to delete a message | Deleted a message | User was able to delete a message | Pass |

-## Test 6: Testing the Sign Up Page
+## 2.6.
+Testing the Sign Up Page

 | Feature | Auth status: <br> Signed in/Signed out/ Both |Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- | --- |
 | Sign Up | Signed out | User is able to sign up | Signed up | User was able to sign up | Pass |
 | Sign Up Validation | Signed out | User is unable to sign up with invalid credentials | Signed up with invalid credentials | User was unable to sign up | Pass |

-## Test 7: Testing the Sign In Page
+## 2.7.
+Testing the Sign In Page

 | Feature | Auth status: <br> Signed in/Signed out/ Both |Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- | --- |
 | Sign In | Signed out | User is able to sign in | Signed in | User was able to sign in | Pass |
 | Sign In Validation | Signed out | User is unable to sign in with invalid credentials | Signed in with invalid credentials | User was unable to sign in | Pass |

-## Test 8: Popular profiles component
+## 2.8.
+Popular profiles component

 | Feature | Auth status: <br> Signed in/Signed out/ Both | Expected Outcome | Testing Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- | --- |